csstools/cssdb/STAGES.md

 > “I had no idea what I was doing.”

-This is any specification that has been rejected or neglected by its editor, or formally rejected by a [W3C Working Group].
+Any specification that has been rejected or neglected by its editor, or formally rejected by a [W3C Working Group].

 ---